bitmuster/AnyMate/README.txt

 Test
 ----

-Anymate uses python unittest.
+Anymate gets an update in the test driven manner.
+You will observe lots of tests.
+To perform this Anymate uses python unittest.
 To run all the tests please execute:

 $ python3 test_AnyMate.py